 Preventing Bullying: Be More than a Bystander

-It’s important to realize that the reality of the connection between bullying and substance abuse is an issue not to be taken lightly by those not involved in the bullying.
+It’s important to realize that the reality of the connection between bullying and substance use disorder is an issue not to be taken lightly by those not involved in the bullying.
 Whether you’re a concerned educator, worried parent, friend or bystander, there are effective ways to intervene and nip bullying in the bud to prevent alcohol and drug addiction in adolescents.

 - Educate yourself about adolescents and addiction via online resource portals on anti-bullying websites.